 Associate Member Academy

-President: Laureate Professor Ingrid Scheffer FAHMS FAA
+President: Laureate Professor Ingrid Scheffer AO FAA PresAHMS FRS

 The Australian Academy of Health and Medical Sciences (AAHMS) is the impartial, authoritative, cross-sector voice of health and medical science in Australia.
 It is an independent, interdisciplinary body of Fellows – elected by their peers for their outstanding achievements and exceptional contributions to health and medical science in Australia.
 Collectively, they are a representative and independent voice, through which they engage with the community, industry and governments.